Hans Gabrielsen: Norwegian Campaign

 In 1940, the Second World War reached Norway with the German invasion on 9 April.
 German forces conquered Southern Norway during the first three weeks of the Norwegian Campaign, and the last Norwegian stronghold was Northern Norway, of which Finnmark is the northernmost part.
 After the German invasion Gabrielsen discussed the situation with the Norwegian commanding general in Northern Norway, General Carl Gustav Fleischer.
 Fleischer had been on an inspection journey of Finnmark, and had arrived in Vadsø in evening of 8 April 1940.
 Due to a violent blizzard Fleischer could not leave Vadsø when the invasion came the next day and had to spend the night in Vadsø.
 Gabrielsen then invited Fleischer and his chief of staff, Major Odd Lindbäck-Larsen to stay at the County Governor's mansion.
 The result of the discussions was an agreement that the best course of action was for Fleischer to declare Northern Norway a theatre of war.
 Fleischer thus assumed all power in the region and ordered a total military and civilian mobilization.
 At first Gabrielsen was given the task of handling most of the civilian authority in Finnmark while the area was a theatre of war.
 However, after the sudden death of the County Governor of Troms a few days later he relocated to Tromsø and assumed the entire civilian administration for all of Northern Norway.
 Together with General Fleischer Gabrielsen set Northern Norway on a war footing to support the fighting on the Narvik front.
 As part of his work for the war effort Gabrielsen went through great efforts to obtain the supplies needed for the coming months.
 While the Norwegian Armed Forces had enough to make it through the summer, the civilian population at first had small stocks of essential goods.
 Gabrielsen and other officials soon solved the supply problems through contracts with foreign suppliers.
 Goods also came in from captured German supply ships, and from the British military.
 The cooperative effort between Gabrielsen and Fleischer continued until the Nygaardsvold's Cabinet and the overall commanding general in Norway, Otto Ruge, escaped the German advance in Southern Norway and came to the north in May.
 The cabinet sent Gabrielsen back to Finnmark and assumed power themselves over civilian and many aspects of the military matters.
 Gabrielsen's and Fleischer's governance of Northern Norway had been highly popular with the local population, who felt that their views were finally being heard by those in control.
 Due to this popularity of the improvised administration what was viewed as essentially as a switch back to central rule was not well received by the North Norwegian population, who wanted a voice in the government.
-When King Haakon VII and the Norwegian cabinet arrived in Tromsø on the former royal yacht Heimdal on 1 May 1940, having transferred from the Royal Navy cruiser HMS Glasgow in the Gisundet narrows by Malangen, it was Gabrielsen who arranged their accommodation.
-Gabrielsen felt that it would not be safe for the King and cabinet ministers to stay in Tromsø proper, instead organizing housing for them in the surrounding areas.
-King Haakon VII and Crown Prince Olav were located to Øverbygd in the Målselv valley, taking the prime minister, Johan Nygaardsvold with them.
+When King Haakon VII and the Norwegian cabinet arrived in Tromsø on the former royal yacht Heimdal on 1 May 1940, having transferred from the Royal Navy cruiser HMS Glasgow in the Gisundet narrows just off the Malangen fjord, it was Gabrielsen who arranged their accommodation.
+Gabrielsen felt that it would not be safe for the King and cabinet ministers to stay in the city of Tromsø, instead organizing housing for them in the surrounding areas.
+King Haakon VII and Crown Prince Olav were relocated to the village of Øverbygd in the Målselvdalen valley, taking the prime minister, Johan Nygaardsvold with them.
 Nygaardsvold brought along Minister of Social Affairs Sverre Støstad in order to maintain contact with his cabinet and avoid becoming isolated.
 Nygaardsvold moved to Tromsø on 18 May in order to gather the cabinet in one location.
 The Norwegian forces in mainland Norway capitulated on 10 June 1940.